Modern coastal California single-family home with ocean views in Newport Beach, manicured landscaping, professional property

 NextGen Coastal vs. Orange County Market Averages

-We manage 200+ coastal California units, and we track retention metrics.
-Here's what our data shows:
+We manage over two hundred coastal California units.
+We track retention metrics.
+Here's what shows up:

-• Average tenancy length: 26 months across our portfolio, compared to reported Orange County averages of 18 months for single-family rentals
+• Average tenancy length: 26 months across our portfolio

-• Renewal rate: 68% of tenants renew at least once; 34% renew twice or more
+• Renewal rate: two-thirds of tenants renew at least once; one-third renew twice or more

-• Turnover cost: when turnover does occur, our average cost to owners (lost rent + make-ready + leasing) is $18,000—lower than reported market averages of $25,000+ because we maintain properties proactively and re-lease efficiently
+• Turnover cost: when it happens, our average cost to owners runs around eighteen thousand dollars (lost rent, make-ready, leasing), lower than market because we maintain properties proactively and re-lease efficiently

-• Maintenance response time: 92% of non-emergency requests resolved within 7 days; 100% of emergencies addressed same-day
+• Maintenance response time: over ninety percent of non-emergency requests resolved within seven days; all emergencies addressed same-day

-These outcomes flow directly from our systems.
-Every additional month a tenant stays is a month of uninterrupted cash flow for the owner, and a month of compounding return on their coastal California investment.
+These outcomes flow from our systems.
+Each additional month a tenant stays is a month of uninterrupted cash flow for the owner and compounding return on their coastal California investment.

 Bright, well-maintained living room interior of luxury coastal California rental home with ocean views